 Perhaps the best analysis of Trump’s Syrian missile attack that I’ve seen is provided by “The Saker”:

 I don’t think that anybody seriously believes that Assad or anybody else in the Syrian government really ordered a chemical weapons attack on anybody.
 To believe that it would require you to find the following sequence logical: first, Assad pretty much wins the war against Daesh which is in full retreat.
 Then, the US declares that overthrowing Assad is not a priority anymore (up to here this is all factual and true).
 Then, Assad decides to use weapons he does not have.
 He decides to bomb a location with no military value, but with lots of kids and cameras.
 Then, when the Russians demand a full investigation, the Americans strike as fast as they can before this idea gets any support.
 And now the Americans are probing a possible Russian role in this so-called attack.
 Frankly, if you believe any of that, you should immediately stop reading and go back to watching TV.
 For the rest of us, there are three options:

 - a classical US-executed false flag.

-2. a Syrian strike on a location which happened to be storing some kind of gas, possibly chlorine, but most definitely not sarin.
+2. a Syrian strike on a location that happened to be storing some kind of gas, possibly chlorine, but most definitely not sarin.
 This option requires you to believe in coincidences.
 I don’t.
-Unless,
+Unless

 3. the US fed bad intelligence to the Syrians and got them to bomb a location where the US knew that toxic gas was stored.